 Last, we would be remiss not to mention Baba Ceramics, whose pottery collection has a clear home in the world of modern wabi-sabi designs.
 Artist Barbara Arcieri’s focus on soft patinas and delicate textures gives her pieces a timeworn element: gritty, speckled stoneware contrast with smooth, delicate porcelain.

 Whether you’re looking to impress your guests with artsy presentation, or simply looking for beautiful, natural table settings, wabi-sabi pottery are the perfect dose of imperfect.
 It’s a handmade connection between maker, item, and recipient; a deeply personal approach to kitchenware that stands out in a mass made world.
-We’re all in.
+We’re all in with this design trend.
 Thoroughly.

 To see more of Janaki Larson’s latest work, check out her Instagram account at: @atelierstgeorge